p3bm/YieldPredict/readme.md

 ### For Yield Prediction
 1. Prepare an xlsx file of reaction data in SMILES format according to the given style.
 2. Convert the reaction space into a binary npy file (we provide a basic molecular fingerprint conversion script in utils).
-3. Modify the arguments in `class Arguments` of main.py
+3. Modify the arguments in `class Arguments` of `main.py`
-4. run main.py and the prediction result will be represent as "result.csv"
+4. run `main.py` and the prediction result will be represent as `result.csv`

 ### For Test
 We prepare BH.py, SM.py and BH_Plus.py for performance test on these three public HTE dataset